Finnish Tatars: Current day

 The Tatar ethnonym has since solidified among the people.
-In Finland, after the era of Turkish influence, a new connection to "Tatar roots" started to form after they received visitors from Tatarstan in late 1960s.
+In Finland, after the era of Turkish influence, a new connection to "Tatar roots" started to form after they received visitors from Tatarstan in the late 1960s.
 The community itself also had the opportunity to visit Kazan, and eventually the villages of their ancestors.
 Also, the desire to not be confused with Turks of Turkey arriving to Finland might have played a part.
-The community identified themselves publically as Tatars in 1974, when in Järvenpää they organized "a day of Tatar culture", open for Finns.
+The community identified themselves publicly as Tatars in 1974, when in Järvenpää they organized "a day of Tatar culture", open for Finns.
 After this, however, conflicts rose again inside the community.
 Tatar was still referred to as a "Russian epithet".

-In Russia, there is a small minority of people who are trying to replace name Tatar with Bolgar.
-Theologian Şihabetdin Märcani (1818–1889) during his time tried to rehabilitate the term.
-He thought that they should not be ashamed of it just because it had created a negative feeling for them when used by the Russians.

 Tatars during Finnish wars

 In total, 156 members of the Finnish Tatar community took part in the Winter War and the Continuation War on the side of Finland.
 Ten of them died while serving.
 In addition, 26 were wounded, 7 of them permanently.
 21 Tatar women operated at the Lotta Svärd organization.

 In 1987, the names of the fallen Tatar soldiers were carved on a memory plate, which was placed inside on their congregation's main building wall.
 They have also been honored at the Islamic cemetery in Helsinki.